bdulac/bdulac.github.io/_posts/2013-10-24-java-compilation-with-the-eclipse-ide.md

 ---
 layout: post
 title: Java compilation with the Eclipse IDE
+categories:
+  - Java
+  - AST
+  - Eclipse
 ---
 <p>
 	You probably have noticed that the <a href="http://www.eclipse.org/">Eclipse